-However, because high-fidelity CFD remains too costly for real-time use, recent work in naval hydrodynamics has increasingly turned to surrogate modelling strategies capable of reproducing key nonlinear behaviours at a fraction of the computational expense.
-Data-driven sequence models including LSTM \citep{Hao2022, Liong2024, Tang2021, Xu2021, Sun2022}, and hybrid CNN–RNN architectures \citep{Cheng2021, Li2022, Zhang2019, Shi2025} have been increasingly applied to predict ship motions in waves showing some promising results for accurate real-time short-term motion prediction \citep{DAgostino2022, Silva2022}.
-Modal-decomposition approaches such as POD and DMD have also been used to construct low-dimensional representations that can be combined with neural networks for nonlinear forecasting \citep{Francesco2021, Diez2024}.
+Data-driven sequence models including LSTM \citep{Hao2022, Liong2024, Tang2021, Xu2021, Sun2022}, and hybrid CNN–RNN architectures \citep{Cheng2021, Li2022, Zhang2019, Shi2025} have been applied to predict ship motions in waves showing some promising results for accurate real-time short-term motion prediction \citep{DAgostino2022, Silva2022}.
+Modal-decomposition approaches such as POD and DMD have also been used to construct low-dimensional representations that can be combined with neural networks for non-linear forecasting \citep{Francesco2021, Diez2024}.
 More recently, physics-informed (PINNs) \parencite{Schirmann2023, Guan2024} and operator-learning methods (Onets) \parencite{Zhao2025}, have been introduced to wave–body interaction problems to improve generalisation in data-sparse regimes.
-In parallel, sparse-regression techniques such as SINDy have shown that compact and interpretable nonlinear ODEs can be recovered directly from time series dynamics data \citep{Brunton2016, Huang2023} .
+In parallel, sparse-regression techniques such as SINDy have shown that compact and interpretable non-linear ODEs can be recovered directly from time series dynamics data \citep{Brunton2016, Huang2023}.